-A strong sentiment running through both institutional and individual comments was that there should be a significant federal government role in funding, incentivizing, and/or requiring accountability measures.
-Commenters recommended additional federal funding and/ or support for more AI safety research, standards devel-Commenters noted that there currently is not an ade- opment, the release of standardized datasets for testregulatory sandbox for entities, under certain conditions, to experiment with responsible AI and compliance efforts free from regulatory risk.
-They urged federal procurement reform, as the National Artificial Intelligence Advisory Committee recommended, 70 in order to drive
+2.9.
+FUND AND FACILITATE GROWTH OF THE menters recommended additional federal funding and/ or support for more AI safety research, standards devel-Commenters noted that there currently is not an ade- opment, the release of standardized datasets for testquate workforce to conduct AI system evaluations, paring, and professional development for auditors.
+68 They ticularly given the demands of sociotechnical inquiries, recommended that government consider providing a the varieties of expertise entailed, and supply constraints regulatory sandbox for entities, under certain conditions, on the relevant workforce.64 In addition, inadequate to experiment with responsible AI and compliance efaccess to data and compute (referring to computing forts free from regulatory risk.69 They urged federal propower in the AI context), inadequate funding, and in- curement reform, as the National Artificial Intelligence complete standardization were cited as other barriers to Advisory Committee recommended, 70 in order to drive